systemsecologygroup/Calcisphere/README.md

 Active calcium transport via a Ca-ATPase appears at a stoichiometry of 2 calcium ions being transported against the hydrolysis of one ATP.
 The energetic cost for calcium transport is therefore 0.5 mol ATP per mol Ca. The energetic costs are then plotted over varying fV from 0 to 100 % (Figure 1).
-The plotted dots in the figure indicate the apparent situation when assuming a calcification flux of 22 fmol h<sup>-1</sup> and show that this flux is apparently on the lower end when compared to the possible calcium flux in snail axons.
+The dots in the figure indicate the apparent situation when assuming a calcification flux of 22 fmol h<sup>-1</sup> and show that this flux is apparently on the lower end when compared to the possible calcium flux in snail axons.

 <figure><p align="center"><img src="SF8n.png" width="600"></p>
 <figcaption>Figure 1.
-Energy required for maintaining intracellular calcium homeostasis as a function of the fraction of Ca<sup>2+</sup> pumped into the vesicle (fV in the code)</figcaption>
+Energy required for maintaining intracellular calcium homeostasis as a function of the fraction of Ca<sup>2+</sup> ions pumped into the vesicle (fV in the code)</figcaption>
 </figure>

 # References
 * Harvey, E.L., Bidle, K.D., and Johnson, M.D.
 (2015).
 Consequences of strain variability and calcification in *Emiliania huxleyi* on microzooplankton grazing. *Journal of Plankton Research*, **37**, 1137–1148.